Graduate School Academics banner

 - Deadlines for thesis submission.

-- The requirement to be registered in the quarter that a thesis or dissertation is defended.
+- The requirement to be registered in the semester that a thesis or dissertation is defended.

-- The requirement that graduate assistants register and remain registered for at least eight credits of graduate work per quarter.
+- The requirement that graduate assistants register and remain registered for at least six credits of graduate work per semester.

 - That a student must complete all requirements for a master's degree within seven years, unless the student's specific program has a shorter time limit.